 Lecturer – Art, Fundamentals

-Born in Johannesburg, South Africa, Sophia Ainslie currently lectures at Northeastern University in Boston.
-Under the full sponsorship of her patron Henny Kirshon, and the Art History Department at Tufts, she pursued her MFA in Boston, at the School of the Museum of Fine Arts/Tufts University in 2001.
+Sophia Ainslie is Art lecturer at Northeastern University.
+Under the full sponsorship of her patron Henny Kirshon, and the Art History Department at Tufts, she pursued her MFA at the School of the Museum of Fine Arts, Boston/Tufts University in 2001.
 After graduating she received the Anne and Graham Gund award to attend the Skowhegan School of Painting and Sculpture, in Maine.
-Sophia has lectured in Southern Africa at the Johannesburg Art Foundation, the South African National Museum, in Cape Town, and the Gaborone Museum of Art, in Botswana.
-Sophia’s most recent awards include, a grant from the Artist’s Resource Trust, the Massachusetts Cultural Council Fellowship for Painting, The Drawing Center’s Registry Program, NY, and nominated a Finalist in Drawing by the New England Journal of Aesthetics.
+Ainslie has lectured in Southern Africa at the Johannesburg Art Foundation, the South African National Museum, in Cape Town, and the Gaborone Museum of Art, in Botswana.
+Ainslie’s awards include, a grant from the Artist’s Resource Trust, the Massachusetts Cultural Council Fellowship for Painting, The Drawing Center’s Registry Program, NY, and nominated a Finalist in Drawing by the New England Journal of Aesthetics.